 When employees do not have access to information or answers, they create their own reasons and conclusions.
 Without guidance or leadership, these conclusions can be based on inaccurate information, rumors, or their own fear and insecurities.

-Ask yourself what your team is likely to conclude in the absence of information.
+Ask yourself what your team is likely to conclude in the absence of good information.
 Part of being a leader means shaping the narrative.
 You cannot do that without clear and honest communication.

 Be forthright and do not wait for your team to come to you.
-When you do not have the information requested, genuinely acknowledge that you don’t know and pledge to find out.
+When you do not have the information requested, acknowledge that you don’t know and pledge to find out.
 Then get back to your team when you said you would.
 You don’t want team members to guess or assume that you are withholding information.

 Professors from Case Western Reserve University take this concept further by outlining how you can help team members communicate their needs by “coaching with compassion.”
 They use the acronym REACH to help managers remember to: